Conservation and Heritage Science

 Virginia M. Lladó-Buisán is the T. A. Barron Head of Conservation and Heritage Science.
 She has been working in the conservation field since 1990, having specialised in the conservation of works of art on paper and the technical study of artists' materials and techniques.
 Virginia joined the Bodleian Libraries in January 2010, and previously worked for conservation departments at the British Library, The Metropolitan Museum of Art of New York, The Guggenheim Museum, the National Museum of Art of Catalonia, and the National Maritime Museum Greenwich.

-Virginia has managed two large-scale conservation and research projects at the Bodleian in recent years: the conservation of the Sheldon Tapestry Maps, jointly with National Trust; and the study of the materiality of ancient Mesoamerican manuscripts in the Bodleian collections through the application of non-invasive spectroscopy and hyperspectral imaging, a project that is still ongoing.
+An example of Virginia's study of the materiality of ancient Mesoamerican manuscripts in the Bodleian collections through the application of non-invasive spectroscopy and hyperspectral imaging, a project that is still ongoing.
 Virginia co-authored the book “Mesoamerican Manuscripts: New Scientific Approaches and Interpretations” (Brill) after the international conference with the same title that she organised in June 2016, jointly with Professor Maarten Jansen.

 Virginia very much enjoys participating in the Bodleian’s philanthropic endeavours, which brings together specialists and benefactors to achieve the best care and carry out cutting-edge research for our collections.
 Her own post was endowed in 2022 by author and philanthropist T. A. Barron, who is supporting the department in various ways: for example, through our T. A. Barron Fellowship in Conservation and a skills development programme for our staff, that has so far included events and activities such as the Textiles in Libraries series and the study of washi (Japanese paper) in Japan, visiting several master paper-makers.